nhost/nhost-js-sdk/README.md

 ## Deprecation notice

-This repository is the source code of the Nhost V1 SDK and is **deprecated**.
+This repository is the source code of the Nhost V1 SDK and is **deprecated** and not actively maintained.
 New SDK version can be found on the main [nhost-js repository](https://github.com/nhost/nhost-js).

 # Nhost JS SDK